6. Macro Assembly

 ENDMAC

-A call to this macro can be used to put the sequence 0, -1 in memory.
+A call to this macro can be used to put the two word sequence 0, -1 in memory.

 Macro definitions may contain other macro definitions, but these do not create local macros, as might be expected by anology with high level languages.
 Instead, the internal macro definition will be processed by the assembler each time the containing macro is called.
 Thus, a macro may be used to create a number of other macros constructed from the values of its parameters.